 As Mobile First enters the enterprise conversation, the IT organization has to have a strategy to deal with the sudden shift in this technology trend.
 As an IT director at Flex, I have seen how the experience with consumer level apps has spilled over to the work environment.
 Employees want a better experience.
 Their expectations of how enterprise applications should work have evolved.
 In addition, generation Z who are accustomed to relying on apps are quickly making their way into the workforce.
 Therefore, having a mobile first strategy becomes critical to how you operate moving forward.

 Enterprise applications for the most part were not meant for mobile.
 In fact, many systems are neither cross device nor cross browser compatible.
 This gap will continue to grow as applications get older.
-When I was asked to create a mobile strategy, the question wasn’t how do I mobilize every application, but rather identifying parts of the application that would benefit from being accessible from a mobile device.
+When I was asked to create a mobile platform strategy, the question wasn’t how do I mobilize every application, but rather identifying parts of the application that would benefit from being accessible from a mobile device.
 The challenge is to identify synergies between applications that don’t currently exist and mobilize them to enhance productivity.
 In my view an employee will not turn to his mobile device and conduct a process that has 20 plus transactions.
 However, they will turn to their device to look up a value on a report or set a process in motion and take an action with few taps of the screen.

 Things to Consider